MultiVerS: Improving scientific claim verification with weak supervision and full-document context: Datasets

-The \ei dataset \cite{Lehman2019InferringWM, DeYoung2020EvidenceI2} was released to facilitate the development of systems capable of extracting results from clinical trial reports.
-Clinical trial reports are a specific type of research paper, which examines the effect of an \emph{intervention} on an \emph{outcome}, relative to a \emph{comparator} (or baseline).
-This dataset contains annotations consisting of ``ICO'' (intervention / comparator / outcome) \emph{prompts} paired with (1) labels indicating whether the outcome \emph{increased} or \emph{decreased} as a result of the intervention, and (2) rationales justifying each label.
-We use rule-based heuristics to convert these prompts into claims (see Figure \ref{fig:evidence_inference} for an example).
-This process yields \numei weakly-labeled claims.
+\paragraph{\ei} \cite{Lehman2019InferringWM, DeYoung2020EvidenceI2} was released to facilitate understanding of clinical trial reports, which examine the effect of an \emph{intervention} on an \emph{outcome}, relative to a \emph{comparator} (``ICO'' elements).
+The dataset contains ICO \emph{prompts} paired with (1) labels indicating whether the outcome \emph{increased} or \emph{decreased} due to the intervention, and (2) rationales justifying each label.
+We use rule-based heuristics to convert these prompts into claims -- for instance ``[intervention] increases [outcome] relative to [comparator]''.

-We also use the \pqaa subset of \pqa \cite{Jin2019PubMedQAAD}, a large collection of biomedical abstracts with ``claim-like'' titles -- for instance, ``Vitamin B6 supplementation increases immune responses in critically ill patients.''
-We treat the paper titles as claims and the corresponding abstracts as the evidence sources.
-Since abstracts presumably contain evidence supporting their titles, we generate additional contradictory claims by identifying titles featuring a negation and removing the negation words (e.g. replacing ``does not'' with ``does'').
-In total, \pqaa provides us with an additional \numpqa claims.
-Since these instances are not annotated with rationales, existing models for scientific claim verification cannot utilize them for training without first generating weakly-labeled rationales.
-Using a multitask approach eliminates this requirement; we simply set $\lamRationale = 0$ in our multitask loss function when training on these instances.
+\paragraph{\pqa} \cite{Jin2019PubMedQAAD} was released to facilitate question-answering over biomedical research abstracts.
+We use the \pqaa subset, which is a large collection of abstracts with ``claim-like'' titles -- for instance, ``Vitamin B6 supplementation increases immune responses in critically ill patients.''
+We treat the paper titles as claims and the matching abstracts as the evidence sources.